usbalbin/RayTracer/README.md

 # RayTracer
-Reverse Ray Tracer for rendering graphics using CPU, or GPU via OpenCL.
+Reverse Ray Tracer for rendering graphics using CPU or GPU via OpenCL.

 ## TODO:
 - Rename "Object" struct to "Mesh"